MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Get-Date.md

 Converts the date value to the equivalent time in UTC.

-This parameter was added in PowerShell 7.1.
+This parameter was introduced in PowerShell 7.1.

 ```yaml
 Type: System.Management.Automation.SwitchParameter